 Next you will be able to add your Kitchen Equipment as an example.
 You can enter in the details of your assets as seen below:

 Next you can move to the Liabilities page and add a loan.
 If you are going to borrow to help fund your startup costs, you can “Add a Liability” as seen below:

 CIT Direct Capital is one lender that specifically provides financing to Subway franchises.

 Once you enter in all of your assumptions you will be able to review a number of reports.
-Here is a sampling of some of the reports, tables and graphs below:
+Here is a sampling of some of the reports, tables below:

 On the Dashboard page you will be able to download your projection Income Statement, Balance Sheet and Cash Flow projections to share with your lender or investor.

 Finally, let’s assume you want to add another Subway store in the future.
 All you need to do is go back to the “Business Model” page and add another “Subway” business model.
 You can then label it Subway Unit 2 and you can repeat the process.
 You can add as many units as you would like over time.